zhouwg/kantv/README.md

 ```

-### How to integrate your proprietary native libs with project KanTV for your R&D activity
+### How to integrate proprietary native libs with project KanTV for proprietary R&D activity

 For AI expert who want to integrate **proprietary native libs** to customized/derived project of KanTV, Please refer to this opening issue <a href="https://github.com/zhouwg/kantv/issues/74">How to integrate your proprietary native libs with project KanTV for your R&D activity</a>